APISIX (Griaule Bus)

 APISIX can be configured in two ways:

---configor the flag-cto specify the path to your configuration file while APISIX is being started:
+2. Using the command `--config` or the flag `-c` to specify the path to your configuration file while APISIX is being started:

 APISIX will use the configurations added in that configuration file and will fall back to the default configuration if something is not configured.